AdobeDocs/commerce-operations.en/help/installation/prerequisites/rabbitmq.md

 >[!NOTE]
 >
 >You can use MySQL or RabbitMQ for message queue processing.
 For details on setting up the message queue system, see [Message queues overview]({{ page.baseurl }}/extension-dev-guide/message-queues/message-queues.html).
-If you are using the Bulk API with {{ site.data.var.ee }}, the message queue system configuration defaults to using RabbitMQ as the message broker.
+If you are using the Bulk API with Adobe Commerce, the message queue system configuration defaults to using RabbitMQ as the message broker.
 See [Start message queue consumers]({{page.baseurl}}/config-guide/mq/manage-message-queues.html#start-message-queue-consumers) for more information.

 ## Install RabbitMQ on Ubuntu {#ubuntu-install}